Civic Holiday in Canada: Workforce Rules & Celebration in 2026

 What is the Civic Holiday in Canada?

-Civic Holiday is an optional holiday observed across Canada, falling on the first Monday in August.
+Civic Holiday is a public holiday observed across Canada, falling on the first Monday in August.
 Unlike nationally mandated holidays such as Canada Day or Christmas, its status varies because it falls under provincial laws rather than federal ones.
 Therefore, each province sets its own rules for pay and employer obligations on this day.

 For instance, in Ottawa, it is known as Colonel By Day, which commemorates the builder of the Rideau Canal.
 In Manitoba, it is celebrated as Terry Fox Day, honouring the Marathon of Hope runner.